kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Step 3b: Add Authentication Details From Secrets

-Integrations into external systems usually require authentication details dealing with sensitive data.
+Integrations into external systems usually need authentication details dealing with sensitive data.
 To handle that data properly in Secrets, TracePipeline supports the reference of Secrets.

-Use the **valueFrom** attribute to map Secret keys as in the following examples:
+Using the **valueFrom** attribute, you can map Secret keys for mutual TLS (mTLS), Basic Authentication, or with custom headers.

+You can store the value of the token in the referenced Secret without any prefix or scheme, and you can configure it in the `headers` section of the TracePipeline.
+In the following example, the token has the prefix "Bearer".

 <!-- tabs:start -->